• Skip to main content

 The most quietly profound aspect of this chain is what it reveals about our relationship to all living things.

 And here the framework does something unexpected: rather than explaining the mystery away, it deepens it.
-By clearing the dust — the anxious loops, the petty concerns, the confusion about what life is for — it allows the real mystery to come into focus.
+By clearing the dust —the anxious loops, the petty concerns, the confusion about what life is for —it allows the real mystery to come into focus.
 That matter spontaneously organizes into systems that resist entropy.
-That thermodynamic gradients somehow feel like something.
+That thermodynamic gradients somehow feel like something from the inside.
 That temporary pockets of order became conscious enough to contemplate their own nature.
 That understanding this pattern changes how you participate in it.

 The mystery does not shrink when the dust settles.
 It expands.